chedim/linker-parser/README.md

 ## Evaluating
 Linker-parser will invoke `Rule::reevaluate` callback each time a token field is populated.

-[Linker-Sail](https://github.com/dmitriic/lisa) evaluator `Rule` definitions, for example, use that callback to test whether the token has been populated (`Rule::populated`) and then recalculate their result value and push it either to its subscriber (parent token), or in case of variable declaration -- store that value as into a shared context which propagates this value to any tokens that subscribe to the variable.
+[Linker-Sail](https://github.com/dmitriic/lisa) evaluator `Rule` definitions, for example, use that callback to test whether the token has been populated (`Rule::populated`) and then recalculate their result value and push it either to its subscriber (parent token), or in case of variable declaration/assignment -- pass that value into shared context which propagates this value to any tokens that subscribe to the variable.

 ## Left recursion
 As any leftmost variation parser, Linker-parser is susceptible to infinite loops when processing alternatives that invoke themselves.
 Consider the following set of rules: